Power monoids and their arithmetic: a survey: Into the future.

 and

-In addition, Theorem \ref{thm:Pfin1-is-factorable}\ref{thm:Pfin1-is-factorable(iii)} implies that $\mathscr U_1^{\sf m}(\mathcal P_{\fin,0}(\mathbb Z_n)) = \{1\}$.
+In addition, Theorem \ref{thm:Pfin1-is-factorable}\ref{thm:Pfin1-is-factorable(ii)} implies that $\mathscr U_1^{\sf m}(\mathcal P_{\fin,0}(\mathbb Z_n)) = \{1\}$.

 On the other hand, we have already observed in the above that if $H$ contains an element of infinite order, then $\mathcal P_{\fin,1}(H)$ has a divisor-closed submonoid isomorphic to $\mathcal P_{\fin,0}(\mathbb N)$.
-By \cite[Propositions~4.8]{Fa-Tr18}, this implies that
+By \cite[Proposition~4.8]{Fa-Tr18}, this implies that

-One of the most intriguing aspects of power semigroups arises from the natural interplay between arithmetic and combinatorial properties.
-As a concrete example of this phenomenon (beyond the conjectures of S\'ark\"ozy and Ostmann already mentioned in Section~\ref{sec:01}), let $H$ be a numerical monoid, and for all $k, l \in \mathbb{N}$ let $\alpha_{k,l}(H)$ denote the number of $k$-element atoms of $\mathcal{P}_{\fin,0}(H)$ whose maximum is smaller than or equal to $l$.
+To complete our list of problems, we now turn to one of the most intriguing features of power semigroups: the interplay between arithmetic and combinatorial properties.

+As a concrete illustration of this phenomenon (beyond the conjectures of S\'ark\"ozy and Ostmann already mentioned in Section~\ref{sec:01}), let $H$ be a numerical monoid, and for all $k, l \in \mathbb{N}$ let $\alpha_{k,l}(H)$ denote the number of $k$-element atoms of $\mathcal{P}_{\fin,0}(H)$ whose maximum is less than or equal to $l$.
 Experiments appear to support the following:

 \begin{conjecture}[Unimodality Conjecture] For each $l \in \mathbb N$, there exists an index $k \in \allowbreak \llb 0, l \rrb$ such that $\alpha_{0, l} \le \cdots \le \alpha_{k,l}$ and $\alpha_{k,l} \ge \cdots \ge \alpha_{l,l}$. \end{conjecture}